-By looking through this list of alternative dog breeds you may come to realise that there are other dogs who, although similar to Dobermans, are better suited to you, perhaps in their nature.
+By looking through this list of alternative dog breeds, you may come to realize that there are other dogs who, although similar to Dobermans, are better suited to you, perhaps in their nature.

 We have attempted to give you a well-rounded overview of all of the most important characteristics of the different dog breeds to give you as much information as possible that relates the particular dog breeds to the Doberman.
 If it is the beautiful coloring that you are after, and not particularly the size or nature, then there are many options available such as the Miniature pinscher.

-However, if you are simply after a guard dog (for which the Doberman breed is particularly famously well-known) then perhaps a Rottweiler would also be a good option.
+However, if you are simply after a guard dog (for which the Doberman breed is particularly famously well-known), perhaps a Rottweiler would also be a good option.

 Whatever your requirements for a dog, if you like Dobermans, then hopefully, our guide on dogs similar to Dobermans will give you all the information you need to choose your favorite breed.